No down payment: Navy Federal

 The credit union's zero-down program is similar to the VA's.
 One difference is cost: Navy Federal's funding fee of 1.75 percent is less than the VA's funding fees.

-The Department of Agriculture's Rural Development mortgage guarantee program is so popular that it has been known to run out of money before the end of the fiscal year.
+The USDA's Rural Development mortgage guarantee program is so popular that it has been known to run out of money before the end of the fiscal year.

-"That's the cat's meow, my favorite loan program," says Jeff Tufford, mortgage consultant for Monarch Mortgage Consulting, in Grand Blanc, Mich.
+"That's the cat's meow, my favorite loan program," says Jeff Tufford, mortgage consultant for Epic Mortgage Group in Grand Blanc, Michigan.

 Some borrowers are surprised to find that Rural Development loans aren't confined to farmland.